alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 Steps:

-1. Open the AltTester Editor window from Unity Editor -> AltTester -> AltTester Editor <!--2.
-In the Build Settings section set the **AltServer host** to the IP/hostname of the device where the AltServer is running.
-Set the **AltServer port** to the port configured in the AltServer. -->
+1. Open the AltTester® Editor window from Unity Editor -> AltTester® -> AltTester® Editor <!--2.
+In the Build Settings section set the **AltTester® Server host** to the IP/hostname of the device where the AltTester® Server is running.
+Set the **AltTester® Server port** to the port configured in the AltTester® Server. -->
-2. In the Build Settings section set **AltTester Port** to 13000
+2. In the Build Settings section set **AltTester® Port** to 13000
 3. In the Scene Manager section select the scenes you want to include in your build
 4. In the Platform section select desired platform and set the path to where you want to save the build
 5. Press "Build Only" to instrument the app or "Build & Run" to start your instrumented app